Good CARMA

 Global Warming graphic

-And, BBC News already has done a story about the CARMA (Carbon Monitoring for Action) website that lists CO2 emissions from more than 4,000 providers and 50,000 power stations.
+And, BBC News3 already has done a story about the CARMA (Carbon Monitoring for Action) website that lists CO2 emissions from more than 4,000 providers and 50,000 power stations.
 Some conclusions from the data compiled by the Center for Global Development include:

 • Australians were found to be the world’s worst polluters per capita, producing five times as much CO2 from generating power as China.